 Rigid-flex PCB and flexible printed circuit boards are becoming more popular every day.
 If you would like to discover more about how to streamline assembly and improve the reliability of a rigid-flex PCB, you’ve come to the right place!

 What Is a Rigid-Flex PCB?

 Let’s remind you that a printed circuit board is a crucial part of many electronic products.
-It serves to connect other electronic components of the product and ensure their proper functioning.
+It serves to connect other electronic components of the product and ensure its proper functioning.
 Although its history goes back over a century, it was around 1936 when the first PCB was used in a product.

 Today, PCBs are widely popular, and the world market went over $60 billion several years ago.
-The manufacturing process also improved, and we now have both rigid and WellPCB offers DC motor controllers in both domestic and international markets.
-We have a flexible printed circuit boards.
+The manufacturing process also improved, and we now have both rigid and WellPCB offers DC motor controllers in domestic and international markets.
+We have flexible printed circuit boards.

 If you want the best of both, you should consider a rigid-flex PCB.
 Those are boards that utilize a mixture of rigid and flexible technology.

 The idea of combining the best from flex and rigid boards is to maximize reliability while optimizing the cost and streamlining the assembly process.

-The primary benefit includes eliminating cables and connectors’ requirement that would otherwise be placed between rigid components.
+The primary benefit includes eliminating cables and connectors’ requirements that would otherwise be placed between rigid components.
 As a result, you will have a board that is easier to manufacture and smaller in size and weight.

 Additionally, the assembly process will be streamlined because the manufacturers can handle boards easily.
 Furthermore, the entire process and test conditions are made relatively simple and take less time.

 Rigid-Flex PCB Applications and Uses

-The fact that rigid-flex boards are so reliable made its use widespread throughout different industries and applications.
+The fact that rigid-flex boards are so reliable made their use widespread throughout different industries and applications.